 In your conclusion, you can draw together the experiences, skills and knowledge you’ve presented with a concluding statement.
 End with a strong, decisive and positive statement: “I’m a well rounded and motivated person, who will thrive in a university environment and would be thrilled to join the University of Bath this September.”

-Once you have finished check, check and re-check that what you say is relevant, well presented, grammatically correct and is delivered with passion and enthusiasm.
+Once you’ve finished, check, check and re-check that what you say is relevant, well presented, grammatically correct, and is delivered with passion and enthusiasm.

-Getting accepted onto the University course of your choice is such a fantastic achievement.
-However to give yourself the best chance you must pay attention to your personal statement.
+Getting accepted onto the University course of your choice is a fantastic achievement.
+However, to give yourself the best chance, you must pay attention to your personal statement.
 There is so much to consider, and we understand that you want to get it just right.

-Many institutions will use your personal statement as an opportunity to get an insight into who you are, what you have to offer and your experiences to date.
-So it is crucial to have a personal statement which accurately reflects and represents you to the institution in the best possible way.
+Many institutions will use your personal statement as an opportunity to gain insight into who you are, what you have to offer and your experiences to date.
+Therefore, it is crucial to have a personal statement which accurately reflects and represents you to the institution in the best possible way.

-If you are stuck on your personal statement and need help getting started or you simply need someone to look it over and offer their expert advice, then Tutor House is here to help.
+If you’re stuck on your personal statement and need help getting started, or you simply need someone to look it over or offer expert advice, Tutor House can help.

 With over ten years of experience in helping students perfect their personal statements and a strong track record for getting students into their desired courses and institutions, Tutor House has a wealth of experience and knowledge to offer.